DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Multi-set PSI

 To increase efficiency when the server set is large, client-server \psi (\cspsi) schemes in the literature~\cite{FalkNO18,KissL0AP17,Resende2018} introduce optimizations to avoid that the server has to compute and send a large fresh set of tags every execution.
-Instead, the server \emph{precomputes} the tag collection with a long-term secret key $\serverkey$ and send it to the client once.
-In subsequent \emph{online} phases, the server answers clients' queries using the long-term key $\serverkey$.
-This drastically improves the communication and computation cost as the server does not compute nor send the tag collection.
+Instead, the server \emph{precomputes} the tag collection with a long-term secret key $\serverkey$ and sends it to the client once.
+In subsequent \emph{online} phases, the server answers clients' queries by using the long-term key $\serverkey$.
+This significantly improves the communication and computation cost, as the server does not compute or send the tag collection every time.

-\para{A new multi-set PSI protocol} Our \emph{multi-set} private set intersection protocol (\mspsi) intersects a client set $\XDef \subset \bin^* $ with $\serversize$ sets $\YSETDef \subset \bin^*$ at the server to obtain the intersections $\X \cap \yseti{i}$.
+\para{A New Multi-set PSI Protocol} Our \emph{multi-set} private set intersection protocol (\mspsi) intersects a client set $\XDef \subset \bin^* $ with $\serversize$ sets $\YSETDef \subset \bin^*$ at the server to obtain the intersections $\X \cap \yseti{i}$.
 Our protocol computes all intersections \emph{simultaneously}, lowering the computation and communication cost with respect to running $\serversize$ parallel \psi protocols.
-In \name, $X$ contains the query which is a conjunction of search keywords, and $Y_i$ represents document $i$'s keywords. (see Section~\ref{sub:designing_datashare}).
+In \name, $X$ contains the query (a conjunction of search keywords) and $Y_i$ represents document $i$'s keywords, as described in Section~\ref{sub:designing_datashare}.
 We use $\GHash$ to map keywords to group elements.